-The Thinking Skills Assessment is a paper-based test, divided into two parts: a 90-minute, multiple-choice Thinking Skills Assessment and a 30-minute writing task.
+The Thinking Skills Assessment is divided into two parts: a 90-minute, multiple-choice Thinking Skills Assessment and a 30-minute writing task.

-If you are applying for one of the following courses you will be required to take both sections of the TSA: Economics and Management, Experimental Psychology, Human Sciences, Philosophy, Politics and Economics, and Psychology, Philosophy and Linguistics.
+If you are applying for one of the following courses you will be required to take both sections of the TSA: Experimental Psychology, Geography, Human Sciences, Philosophy, Politics and Economics, and Psychology, Philosophy and Linguistics.

 Section 1 is made up of 50 multiple-choice questions and aims to assess the following: problem-solving skills, including numerical and spatial reasoning; critical thinking skills, including the ability to understand an argument; and the ability to reason using everyday language.